Considering a grey and white bathroom? You’re in the right place…

-YES, those are K-Swiss I’m wearing with my faded overalls and oversized plaid shirt.
+YES, those are K-Swiss I’m wearing with my faded overalls and an oversized plaid shirt.
 And Oakleys.
 And Big League Chew.
 What’d I tell you?

-We made some easy, inexpensive…i.e. FREE updates to kind of bide our time until we had the budget for a full-on bathroom renovation.
-A couple years back, I wrote a post about our $0 master bathroom makeover.
+We made some easy, inexpensive…i.e. FREE updates to kind of biding our time until we had the budget for a full-on bathroom renovation.
+A couple of years back, I wrote a post about our $0 master bathroom makeover.
 It’s still one of our most popular posts…which has always kind of surprised me.

 But I think the appeal is probably in that we ALL need budget-friendly solutions sometimes.
-And I’m a sincere believer that you can make major impact on even the smallest of budgets.
+And I’m a sincere believer that you can make a major impact on even the smallest of budgets.

 Here’s how the bathroom looked after our freebie makeover…

 Better, right?
 The best part to me is these 10-minute DIY curtain rods we made that helped divide the room a bit (as well aided in covering some of the awful-almond-anything-but-joy tub surround.